Here’s how to use select() functions.

 =A2.select(DEPT=="HR";A3) |

-Write pseudo table records that do not meet the condition DEPT=="HR" into bin file emp_NOTHR.btx in the main directory |
+Define a computation on A2’s pseudo table, which will get records that meet the condition DEPT=="HR" and return them to a new pseudo table, and write records not meeting the condition into bin file emp_NOTHR.btx in the main directory. |

 5 |